zer0cache/matic-docs/docs/faq/wallet-bridge-faq.md

 [https://docs.matic.network/docs/validate/delegator-faq/#my-metamask-is-stuck-at-confirming-after-login-what-do-i-do-or-nothing-happens-when-i-try-to-login](https://docs.matic.network/docs/validate/delegator-faq/#my-metamask-is-stuck-at-confirming-after-login-what-do-i-do-or-nothing-happens-when-i-try-to-login)

-## Does Matic support hardware wallets?
+## Does Polygon support hardware wallets?
 Yes, hardware wallets are supported.

-## What can I do with my Matic wallet?
+## What can I do with my Polygon wallet?

-- Send funds to any account on Matic.
+- Send funds to any account on Polygon.
-- Deposit funds from Ethereum to Matic (using the bridge).
+- Deposit funds from Ethereum to Polygon (using the bridge).
-- Withdraw funds back to Ethereum from Matic (also using the bridge).
+- Withdraw funds back to Ethereum from Polygon (also using the bridge).

 ## My token is not visible in the list.
 Who should I contact?